AnkitOli/ExpenseTracker/README.md

 - MySQL (as the database)
 - Maven (for build and dependency management)
 - HTML, CSS, Bootstrap
-- Server is Tomcat, built-in server of Spring Boot.
+- The server is Tomcat, a built-in server of Spring Boot.

 ## Getting Started